Director: Tal Skloot

 Editor: Steven Baigel

 Steven Baigel has worked on numerous documentary films and commercial shorts as a cinematographer, editor, producer, and director.
 He and Tal Skloot have collaborated on many films over the past 13 years.
-Some of Steven's credits include Pete McCloskey: Leading From The Front, The Boys Who Said No: Draft Resistance & The Vietnam War, Freeway Philharmonic, Running For Jim, The Bridge So Far: A Suspense Story, A Span in Time, Keeper of the Beat, Going The Distance, Of Wind & Waves, Seniors For Peace, Surfing For Life, Bound By the Wind, Stopping History, Large Dams/False Promises, A Question of Power, Butterflies & Bulldozers, Harvest of Hope
+Some of Steven's credits include Pete McCloskey: Leading From The Front, The Boys Who Said No: Draft Resistance & The Vietnam War, Freeway Philharmonic, Running For Jim, The Bridge So Far: A Suspense Story, A Span in Time, Keeper of the Beat, Going The Distance, Of Wind & Waves, Seniors For Peace, Surfing For Life, Bound By the Wind, Stopping History, Large Dams/False Promises, A Question of Power, wtterflies & Bulldozers, Harvest of Hope, and The Price of Power.

-Steven is currently working on two self-produced documentaries That Which Colors The Mind: The Life & Music of Nikhil Banerjee
+Steven is currently working on two self-produced documentaries That Which Colors The Mind: The Life & Music of Nikhil Banerjee, and With Undivided Faith: A Portrait of a Tibetan Exile Community.

 Sound Editor: E. Larry Oatfield